wanderloop/WanderlustAI/README.md

 * OpenCV for Python (4.x)
 * Jupyter

-The current software architecture is shown below, Some parts are still under development.
+The current software architecture is shown below.
+Some parts are still under development.
 To learn more about the modules and how to implement them, turn to **wiki** of this repo.